Defending Cup champs Golden Knights acquire Hertl. Hurricanes, Panthers dominate deals in the East

-The only downside for the slumping Golden Knights, who have dropped four straight and are 2-8-1 in their past 11, is waiting a few more weeks while Hertl continues recovering form having left knee surgery last month.
+Hertl's acquisition overshadowed a busy close to the trading period in which 23 trades were completed Friday involving 33 players and 22 draft picks.
+That compares with 21 trades involving 34 players and 14 draft picks moving on deadline day last year.

-In the meantime, the Panthers and Hurricanes — the teams who met in the Eastern Conference finals in a series Florida won in a four-game sweep — were major players on the trade front.
+Two busier teams were Florida and Carolina, who met in the Eastern Conference final last year in a series the Panthers swept the Hurricanes.

-After acquiring scoring winger Jake Guentzel from Pittsburgh in a blockbuster deal late Thursday, Carolina kicked off the action Friday by adding center Evgeny Kuznetsov in a trade with Washington.
+After acquiring scoring winger Jake Guentzel from Pittsburg h late Thursday, Carolina kicked off the action Friday by adding center Evgeny Kuznetsov in a trade with Washington.
+The over-riding objective for Hurricanes general manager Don Waddell was adding more offense to a team that combined to score just six goals against the Panthers in the playoffs last year.

+“Guentzel was obviously the premier goal-scorer on the market in our opinion, and the price was right,” Waddell said in a deal that included Carolina giving up a conditional first-round pick.

+Guentzel has topped 20 goals in each of his past seven seasons and scored 40 twice.

 The Panthers followed suit.
 Two days after landing scoring winger Vladimir Tarasenko from Ottawa, Florida added depth and leadership in landing Buffalo's Kyle Okposo.
 Buffalo acquired minor-league defenseman Calle Sjalin in a deal that provides the 35-year-old Sabres captain a chance to compete in the playoffs in what could be his final NHL season.